E-Invoicing in India

 E-signature RequiredE-signatures are not required from the supplier when submitting invoices to the government.

-Key Deadlinese-invoicing was phased in from October 2020 to August 2023, progressively lowering the turnover threshold.
-The current threshold is set at ₹5 crore.
+Key DeadlinesE-invoicing was phased in from October 2020 to August 2023, progressively lowering the turnover threshold which is now set at ₹5 crore.

 AP MandatoryYes